Pawa-IT-Solutions/cloud-mastery-docs/docs/setup-github.md

 To securely clone the repository to your Cloud Shell, you need to add your Cloud Shell's SSH key to your GitHub account.

+In the context of GitHub, public and private keys are used for secure authentication, primarily through SSH.
+The private key is kept secret on your local machine, while the corresponding public key is shared with GitHub.
+This allows GitHub to verify your identity when you perform actions like pushing to or pulling from a repository.

 1. Navigate back to your **Google Cloud Shell** tab.

 2. Run the `ssh-keygen` command to generate a new SSH key.
 Press `Enter` three times to accept the default file location and create a key without a passphrase.